-Foundations shall be designed, constructed, and completed in accordance with the applicable codes and standards listed in Section 1.3 of this Scope Book and the other elements of the Performance Standard.
+Foundations shall be designed, constructed, and completed in accordance with the applicable codes and standards listed in Section 1.3 of this Scope Book.

 Foundations shall be designed, constructed, and completed to take into account the site climatic conditions (including, heat, cold, rain, wind (including maximum wind speeds recorded in the region)), soil conditions, and seismic loads, and thermal loads caused by expected fluctuations of materials and ambient temperatures.